Parking Services (Located in the Visitor Center building)

 All revenues collected through permit sales, daily permits, and parking citations are directly used to fund necessary maintenance projects, preparation of new parking facilities, salaries of staff, and to make payments on the debt service from previous parking projects.
 In accordance with Wisconsin statutes, parking utilities on University of Wisconsin campuses are considered auxiliary enterprises, which means Parking Services must be a self-supporting enterprise.
 The parking program is prohibited from using tuition or tax generated revenue.
 By law parking funds can only be utilized for costs associated with parking, transportation, and security.

 From 5 pm Friday to 11 pm Sunday it is considered free parking on campus except when certain events are happening, then lots may be closed.
+Parking on streets (Prince, Prairie, and Lauderdale) between the hours of 2 am and 5 am is prohibited at all times; including weekends.
 There are nine (9) University recognized holidays that allow free parking on campus.
 Parking will announce any additional unenforced timeframes through University media outlets.

 New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve Day, Christmas Day, and New Year’s Eve day.